Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Numerical details on magnetothermal scheme

-For transparency, we note that there are also some important caveats worth highlighting with respect to our models.
-Probably most importantly, there is no strict inclusion of elasticity or plasticity: failures are handled through an instantaneous, von Mises mechanism where the crust heals prior to the next time-step without undergoing any lateral motions.
-Having the crust reset instantly is not really consistent with the radio-activation picture, since the zone should remain plastic for multiple time steps (and hence not accumulate stress) to account for a non-negligible duty cycle \cite{coop24}.
-Moreover, not treating Lagrangian stresses consistently and the subsequent viscous response in this sense may lead to significant changes in the predicted failure statistics \cite{koj24,brans25}; our quantitative results should thus be treated with some degree of caution.
-In particular, while we have used the von Mises criterion to determine failure sites, molecular dynamics simulations instead indicate that a more physical mechanism is the Zhurkov model \cite{chugunov10}, where failures occur when thermodynamic fluctuations exceed a threshold energy over finite time intervals.
+For transparency, we close this section by noting that there are some important caveats worth highlighting with respect to our models.
+Probably the most critical aspect is that there is no explicit inclusion of elasticity or plasticity: failures are handled through an instantaneous, von Mises mechanism where the crust heals prior to the next time-step without undergoing any lateral motions.
+In particular, while we have used the von Mises criterion to determine failure sites, molecular dynamics simulations instead indicate that a more physical mechanism is the Zhurkov model \citep{chugunov10}, where failures occur when thermodynamic fluctuations exceed a threshold energy over finite time intervals.
 This leads to gradual deformations rather than immediate failures and is more appropriate for modelling elastic/plastic transitions, though is difficult to handle numerically owing to the timescales of the problem.
-Nevertheless, because we cannot observationally infer the crustal field strength, it is likely that changes to our initial conditions could counter any such adjustments (e.g., the energetics scale directly with the magnetic energy stored in the failure volume).

-On the other hand, we do not siphon out magnetic energy or inject heat into the crust following failures, which leads to overestimates of event rates as the Reynolds number will decrease locally in hotter or weaker-field regions (see Fig.~\ref{fig:contours Rm}).
-This is likely to significantly impact on CC models but should not seriously affect CT ones unless the failure-to-heat conversion ratio $\gg \bar{\zeta}$ (see Fig.~\ref{fig: model 4 CT CC}).
-Studies of these aspects in future would be important to validate the scenario put forward here (or otherwise).
+Having the crust reset instantly is also not really consistent with the radio-activation picture, since the zone should remain plastic for multiple time steps (and hence not accumulate stress) to account for a non-negligible duty cycle \citep{coop24}.
+Straining motions should also contribute a Faraday-like $\boldsymbol{v}_{\rm ion} \times \boldsymbol{B}$ term within equation \eqref{eq: induction equation} \citep{lg19,brans20}, though we do not explicitly account for this feature in this first magnetothermal study of isolated LPTs.